ablomm/ablomm-cpu/docs/cpu/isa.md

 When a hardware interupt is triggered, the interupt mask is set to 0, meaning no more hardware inerrupts will occur until it is unmasked.

-Hardware and software interrupts, as well as exceptions, will push pc and lr before jumping.
+Hardware and software interrupts, as well as exceptions, will push pc.

 Start will reset all registers to 0.